RobotExMachina/Machina.NET/docs/Walkthrough.md

 // Release all actions issued so far as a program to the controller bot.Execute();  // note this will clear all the above actions from the 'pending' buffer

-// Issue new actions, a XZ square bot.Move(50, 0, 0);
+// Issue new actions: a vertical XZ square bot.Move(50, 0, 0);
 bot.Move(0, 0, 50);
 bot.Move(-50, 0, 0);
 bot.Move(0, 0, -50);

 // This call will queue the above four actions as a block
-// and release it as a program whenever the previous one ends bot.Execute();
+// and release them as a program whenever the previous one ends bot.Execute();

 // ... allow some time in your app for the above to execute ....